tfausak/tfausak.github.io/_drafts/ios-8-web-apps.md

 </style>
 {% endhighlight %}

-- `-webkit-text-size-adjust` prevents font from getting huge when rotating to landscape
+This style prevents fonts from getting bigger when rotating to landscape.